 However, both do have their own coins (Bitcoin and the Ether from Ethereum), and both can be used as money.
 However, that is only due to the definition of what money is and how different elements can qualify as such.
 Today, Ethereum, Ripple, and many other platforms with cryptocurrencies within them are seen as cryptocurrencies themselves; it is enough to hear how people refer to Ether (Ethereum’s coin) Ethereum, confusing the platform with the currency.
-Nevertheless, the entirety of the blame cannot be placed on investors.
-Below, you will find some of their similarities.

 Despite their similarities, both platforms, and even the concepts, are very different from one another.
 That is a fact that we couldn’t keep quiet even while mentioning their similarities.
 While they are technically almost equals, they are fundamentally very different.
 Not only do they have different features, but they even have different objectives and purposes.
 To the eyes of those who are only interested in trading and exchanging Ethereum and Bitcoin, and even other cryptocurrencies, they are almost the same thing.
 Not just as numbers and assets, but as concepts, too.
 It is easy to clump cryptocurrencies together and ignore the fact that there is a whole platform behind them, not just the blockchain, but also a plethora of goals and features.

 The differences between Bitcoin and Ethereum come in that last sense.
 They have similar functions and technical specifications, but they are aimed towards very different milestones.
 And it is not like it is very different to spot shallow differences, those are plenty.
 Bitcoin has a much higher price than Ethereum, and it is much older as well.
 Ethereum has a higher coin volume in the market and it is often easier to trade due to the prices.
-But, it is the fundamental differences that matter.

 The main point that has been mentioned here and in every Bitcoin vs Ethereum post in forums is that they have completely different aims.
 And that is for a good reason since it is completely true.
 From the previous explanations of each project, it is easy to deduct that this is the main difference between the two.
 The goal for Bitcoin is to replace money, to put it bluntly.
 Some people say that its objective is to be a parallel currency; similar to how a Euro is a parallel currency to the Dollar and not its replacement.